shivanshuraj/shivanshuraj/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Hackathon project.
+- 🔭 I’m currently working on Pidify.
 - 🌱 I’m currently learning advanced Android Development.
-- 👯 I’m looking for a co-founder to work on a startup idea.
+- 👯 I’m looking for a job.
 - 💬 Ask me about Android.